 Use these Sunday school lessons: Martin Luther King Jr. Day to help children of all ages understand that God loves us all the same.
+Find more great Sunday school lessons to help kids grow in their faith.

 1. “God Made Me” Aerobics — Have children stand and follow these directions: